continuous and pot still

 caramel E150a, not specified

 Myers's Rum is indeed world famous - as the slogan on the label proudly proclaims - due to the universal availability and reasonable price.
-Historically, the catalyst for popularity was the British Armed Forces, and more precisely its supply network NAAFI, which provides the comforts of home to communities stationed abroad.
+Historically, the catalyst for popularity was the British Armed Forces, and more precisely its supply network NAAFI, which provided the comforts of home to communities stationed abroad.
 The number of trading outlets grew to almost 10,000 during World War II.
 Myers's Rum was there permanently in the offer.

 Wide popularity usually results in a wide opinion range.
 Most consumers however evaluate the product positively, although frequently out of sentiment.
 And often with a note that rum is more suitable for mixing than sipping.
 Let's stop on this distinction for a moment.